Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Yan’s tongue lashed the air. "...Sure?"

 "Never argue with Daar’s nose," Julian advised him. "...Actually."
 He sniffed the breeze too as it picked up a bit more and cooled his cheeks.
-"It’s faint, but...musky?"
+"It’s faint, but... musky?"

 "Smells like the biggest, most brutalest ‘back ever," Daar agreed, then chittered.
 "Maybe Yan’s armpit, too…"